-The key problem underlying network slicing is efficient resource allocation and sharing of VNFs [8] [9], which is algorithmically NP-hard [10].
-There have been a lot of works done so far for different scenarios, including slicing over the radio access networks (RANs) [11] [12], over the 5G core networks (5GCs) [13] [14] [15] [16], and over the federated edge [17] [18], etc. In these cases, survivability constraints, heterogeneous QoS requirements, geographical limitations, and other scenario-specific constraints are taken into considerations to formulate complicated combinatorial non-convex problems.
-To solve them, the most typical and general class of works are based on fine-tuned heuristics [19] or deep learning models such as deep Q-network (DQN) [18] [20].
-These algorithms can achieve (approximately) optimal solutions.
+resource allocation for VNFs [7] [8], which is algorithmicaly NP-hard [9].
+There has been lots of research done so far for different scenarios, including slicing the radio access networks (RANs) [10] [11] [12] [13], the core networks (5GCs) [14] [15] [16], and the federated edge [17] [18] [19], etc. In these cases, survivability constraints, heterogeneous QoS requirements, geographical limitations, and other scenariospecific constraints are taken into considerations to formulate complicated combinatorial non-convex problems.
+To solve them, the most typical and general class of works are based on fine-tuned heuristics [20] or deep machine learning models such as deep Q-network (DQN) [18] [21].
+These algorithms can achieve (approximately) optimal solutions and make the communication systems smart and intelligent [22] [23].
 However, they are usually complex and do not scale with the types of resources and the number of tenants.
 Take Deep Q-Network (DQN) as an example, it could take days even weeks for obtaining not-particularlygood actions even though the state and action spaces have been discretized.
-Besides, these algorithms are built on the complete knowledge regarding all preferences of involved business players, including the monetary budget of tenants, the number and purchasing-power of service subscribers, etc. It is a serious detriment on privacy and trade secrets.
+Although several reinforcement learning methods can avoid privacy leakage, such as [24] and [25], the centralized algorithms are generally built on the complete knowledge regarding all preferences of involved business players, including the monetary budget of tenants, the number and purchasing-power of service subscribers, etc. The formulation of the centralized optimization problem itself is a detriment on privacy and trade secrets.

-To avoid insufferable complexity and privacy leakage, in recent years, many researchers establish network slicing models based on standard economic frameworks, such as Fisher markets [21] [22], and different auction-based mechanisms, such as the VCG-Kelly mechanisms [23] [24].
+To avoid insufferable complexity and privacy leakage, in recent years, many researchers establish network slicing models based on standard economic frameworks, such as Fisher markets [26] [27], and different auction-based mechanisms, such as the VCG-Kelly mechanisms [28] [29].
 In these works, all tenants get together and bid for maximizing their profits.
-For instance, Wang et al. studied the relationship between resource efficiency and profit maximization and developed an optimization framework to maximize net social welfare [25].
-Similarly, Jiang et al. addressed a joint resource and revenue optimization problem and solved it with the auction mechanisms [26].
-Furthermore, some works resort to game theory to model tenants' and MVNOs' strategic (or non-strategic) behaviors, and take the price of anarchy (PoA) to analyze the efficiency of potentially existent Nash equilibrium (NE).
-For instance, Caballero et al. studied the resource allocation mechanism by formulating a network slicing game [27].
-They proved that when the game associated with strategic behavior of tenants, i.e., adjusting their preferences depending on perceived resource contenstion, convergence to a Nash equilibrium (under some specific conditions) can be achieved.
-Luu et al. also study a network slicing game, but under specific constraints of RAN [11].
+For instance, Wang et al. studied the relationship between resource efficiency and profit maximization and developed an optimization framework to maximize net social welfare [30].
+Similarly, Jiang et al. addressed a joint resource and revenue optimization problem and solved it with the auction mechanisms [31].
+Furthermore, some works resort to game theory to model tenants' and MVNOs' strategic (or non-strategic) behaviors, and take the price of anarchy (PoA) to analyze the efficiency of potentially existent Nash equilibrium (NE) [32].
+For instance, Caballero et al. studied the resource allocation mechanism by formulating a network slicing game [33].
+They proved that when the game associated with strategic behavior of tenants, i.e., adjusting their preferences depending on perceived resource contention, convergence to a Nash equilibrium (under some specific conditions) can be achieved.
+Luu et al. also study a network slicing game, but under specific constraints of RAN [10].
 Generally, auction mechanisms are efficient and scalable to diversified service requirements.
 However, most of these auction-based works are designed under an offline setting, i.e., the MVNO knows the willingness to bid and many other private information of all tenants during each bidding round.
 Besides, a tenant's partial private information might be disclosed to all the remaining tenants.
 Nevertheless, this may not possible in many real-world business transactions because it is rare that all the tenants negotiate the rental business details simultaneously.
-The MVNO should not know anything about the arrival sequence of tenants, much less the preferences of the served users of each tenant.
-It should only have the knowledge on the resource surplus and its pricing which are not yet rented out.
+The MVNO should not know anything about the arrival sequence of tenants, much less the private information of the served users of each tenant.
+It should only have the knowledge on the resource surplus and the attributes saved in the generic network slice templates (GSTs) [34].
 In addition, a tenant private information should not be available to the other tenants.